-History Invaders and Settlers Britain's settlement by Anglo Saxons and Scots: We will learn about the concept of invaders and settlers, considering the reasons the Anglo Saxons and Vikings left their own countries and why they chose Britain to live in.
-Children will learn about the Anglo Saxon and Viking struggle for the Kingdom of England and how it has influenced the way England is today.
-Children will learn about some of the main features of life in Anglo Saxon times such as their rulers, the way they dressed and some of their beliefs and the evidence that they left behind.
 Geography Settlement Name and locate counties and cities that have Anglo Saxon names, looking at the physical features and how they affect the choice of location and land use.
 Children will also learn how to use the points of the compass and grid references.
-We will also look at how volcanoes are formed (link to science) Physical Education Outdoor adventure.
-This unit will be taught by a specialist sports coach.
+Languages French Weekly French lessons.
+Physical Education Outdoor adventure.
+Swimming This unit will be taught by the Premier Sports team.
 Children will work together to solve problems and develop team skills.
-Swimming Weekly lessons led by Parkside swimming teachers.
-PHSE and Citizenship Beginning and In this unit children will have the opportunity to create a safe Belonging and happy classroom through developing ground rules.
-They Kindness week will also take part in activities designed to build positive relationships, deal with new situations and identify their own support networks.
-Religious Education What events and In this unit, children will consider which events and what places are special to places are important to Hindus, focusing on what is Hindus important to them and how they show it through practises and rituals.
+Weekly lessons led by Parkside swimming teachers.
+PHSE and Citizenship Beginning and Belonging Kindness week In this unit children will have the opportunity to create a safe and happy classroom through developing ground rules.
+They will also take part in activities designed to build positive relationships, deal with new situations and identify their own support networks.
+This year, our kindness week will be linked to Respect.
+Religious Education Christianity: What do people believe about the creation of the world?
+During this unit, children will consider the concept of creation and making something special.
+They will look at the Christian story of creation and compare it to what other faiths believe.
+They will also consider how Christians show they are thankful for the world that has been created.